Therapy for Generalized Anxiety Disorder

 Relaxation and Stress Management

-Inoculating ourselves against high pressure situations (stress) with relaxation training and early stress intervention can be beneficial in reducing anxiety or preventing it from occurring.
-I tend to focus on several pillars of health– sleep, physical activity, and nutrition as they relate to stress.
+Inoculating ourselves against high pressure situations (stress) with relaxation training and early stress intervention (such as Diaphragmatic Breathing and Progressive Muscle Relaxation) can be beneficial in reducing or making anxiety adaptive.

 Empowerment and Self Awareness